Equality (Titles) Bill [HL]

 Overview

-This bill aims to ensure equal succession rights for women to hereditary peerages and titles in the UK, and to grant courtesy titles ("The Honourable") to husbands and civil partners of individuals holding certain titles, mirroring the existing practice for wives.
+This bill aims to modernize the rules of succession for hereditary titles in the UK, allowing women to inherit peerages and hereditary titles on an equal basis with men.
+It also grants courtesy titles ("The Honourable") to the husbands and civil partners of individuals holding certain titles.

 Description